-We have a SEND governor (Carolyn Rolph) and a curriculum committee who are involved in overseeing the SEND policy, monitoring pupil progress and are aware of the current needs in the school.
+We have a SEND governor (Carolyn Rolph) who is involved in overseeing the SEND policy, monitoring pupil progress and are aware of the current needs in the school.
 Governors are also involved in the allocation of funds and staffing for special educational needs.
 Special educational needs provision and changes within the school are reported to the governors on a termly basis